-Opportunities, Challenges, & Risks
+Opportunities, Challenges & Risks

-Since August 2010, our license revenues from new orders and subsequent annual and in some cases, quarterly, payments have generally been recognized when payment is due from our customers.
-Historically, and to a lesser extent during fiscal years 2012 and 2011, our license revenues from existing orders have been recognized under three methods: under the residual method when payment is due and payable from our customers, under the percentage-of-completion method as we complete customer implementations of our software, or under the zero-gross-margin method as we complete customer implementations of our software.
-Our license revenues accounted for 42%, 43% and 42% of our total revenues during the fiscal years ended July 31, 2012, 2011 and 2010, respectively.
+Since August 2010, our license revenues from new orders and subsequent annual and, in some cases, quarterly payments have generally been recognized when payment is due from our customers.
+Historically, and to a lesser extent during fiscal years 2013, 2012 and 2011, our license revenues from existing orders have been recognized under three methods: under the residual method when payment is due and payable from our customers, under the percentage-of-completion method as we complete customer implementations of our software, or under the zero-gross-margin method as we complete customer implementations of our software.
+Our license revenues accounted for 41%, 42% and 43% of our total revenues during the fiscal years ended July 31, 2013, 2012 and 2011, respectively.

 Our maintenance revenues are generally recognized annually over the committed maintenance term.
 Our maintenance fees are typically priced as a fixed percentage of the associated license fees and generate lower gross margins than our license revenues.
-Our maintenance revenues accounted for 13%, 12% and 13% of our total revenues during the fiscal years ended July 31, 2012, 2011 and 2010, respectively.
+Our maintenance revenues accounted for 13%, 13% and 12% of our total revenues during the fiscal years ended July 31, 2013, 2012 and 2011, respectively.

-We charge services fees on a time and materials basis and revenues are typically recognized upon delivery of our services.
+We generally charge services fees on a time and materials basis and revenues are typically recognized upon delivery of our services.
+In certain offerings sold as fixed fee arrangements, we recognize services revenues on a proportional performance basis as performance obligations are completed by using the ratio of labor hours to date as an input measure compared to total estimated labor hours for the consulting services.
 We derive our services revenues primarily from implementation services performed for our customers, revenues related to reimbursable travel expenses and training fees.
-Our services revenues generate lower gross margins than our license and maintenance revenues and accounted for 45% of our total revenues during each of the fiscal years ended July 31, 2012, 2011 and 2010.
+Our services revenues generate lower gross margins than our license and maintenance revenues and accounted for 46%, 45% and 45% of our total revenues during the fiscal years ended July 31, 2013, 2012 and 2011, respectively.

 We enter into multi-year renewable contracts to license our software.
 Regardless of contract length, we typically invoice our customers for annual amounts at the beginning of the corresponding period.
 Our deferred revenues consist only of amounts that have been invoiced, but not yet recognized as revenues.
 As a result, deferred revenues and change in deferred revenues are incomplete measures of the strength of our business and are not necessarily indicative of our future performance.
 Further, we expect to recognize our current deferred services revenue into income but do not expect significant deferrals of services revenue in future periods.
-Deferred license and service revenues related to projects under contract accounting as of July 31, 2012 were \$10.2 million and \$5.6 million, respectively.
+Deferred license and service revenues related to projects under contract accounting as of July 31, 2013 were \$2.2 million and \$2.0 million, respectively, while deferred license and service revenues related to projects under contract accounting as of July 31, 2012 were \$10.2 million and \$5.6 million, respectively.
 Such deferral is in accordance with our Revenue Recognition policy as described under Critical Accounting Policies and Estimates.